opentofu/opentofu/rfc/20240513-static-evaluation.md

 This will need to be investigated and roughly prototyped, but all solutions should fit a similar enough interface to not block development of dependent tasks.
 We should design the interface first, based on the requirements of the initial prototype.
 Alternatively this could be a more iterative approach where the interface is designed at the same time as being implemented by multiple team members.

+We are deferring this decision to the actual implementation of this work.
+It is a deeply technical investigation and discussion that does not significantly impact the proposed solution in this RFC.

 #### Overview of dependent issues

 To better understand the exact solution we are trying to solve, a limited overview of problems that could be solved using the static evaluation context are provided.